Treat Sinus with Yoga, Prevent Sinusitis with Yoga practice

-Sinus Problems and Yoga
+Sinus infection and Yoga

 Since they stay as hollows only, they remain easy targets for foreign matter, microbes to enter and infect their inner lining made of live tissues.
 The inflammation of the inner surfaces of the sinuses is known as sinusitis.
 Inflamed sinuses get filled with fluid which results from the secretions released from the inner membrane.

 Sinusitis which lasts for about 2- 4 weeks is known as acute sinusitis, and any infection of the sinuses which stays for more than 12 weeks comes under the category of chronic sinusitis.
 Other factors that may contribute to the inflammation of the sinuses are a weak immune system, allergies to certain elements, floating dust or smoke in the environment , kids drinking from bottle lying on their back, or catching the infection from contact with someone already infected.

 In case left untreated, chronic sinusitis can damage vision and in severe cases can even lead to blindness.
 Very rarely uncontrolled sinusitis can lead to inflammation of the membranes of the bran and the spinal cord.

-Yoga for Sinusitis, Sinus disease
+Yoga for Sinusitis

 Jalneti is one of the most noninvasive technique for inducing effective mucociliary clearance.
 As per one study 70 % of the subjects who were inflicted with sinusitis showed reduction in its symptoms after regularly practicing the nasal cleansing technique for a specific duration.
 Patients who experience frequent bouts of sinusitis have been found to reduce the usage of medication for the treatment of this condition with the regular practice of Jalneti.

 This benefits by draining out the extra mucous from the inflamed sinus cavities through the nose, this also drains the inflammation causing bacteria present in the mucous out which keeps these cavities infection free.
-Humming techniques used in various pranayamas for sinusitis help keep the interconnected hollow channels of the sinuses well ventilated, and thus free of any disease.
+Yoag for sinusitis include humming techniques used in various pranayamas for which help keep the interconnected hollow channels of the sinuses well ventilated, and thus free of any disease.

 It has been found that exhalation accompanied by humming ( as in brahmari, Om Chanting) keeps the nitric oxide levels within the sinuses high, this prevents any infection from taking roots in these cavities.

 Yoga for sinus allergies also benefits sinusitis in an indirect manner, by relieving the mental stress and improving the blood circulation to the membranes lining the sinus cavities.
 An improved blood circulation improves the infection fighting potential of the cells of the membranes involved.

 Healthy lifestyle includes all the activities which align one with the natural laws of nature; sleeping and waking up early, healthy diet, timely and proper evacuation of the bowels and liquid waste from the body etc. One can effectively treat sinusitis with yoga by practicing certain specific asanas which stretch the respiratory organs in different directions, this benefits b keeping the respiratory passageways clear of any obstruction which can later turn into inflammation.

 All the forward bending low head position yoga asanas are very effective in force draining the sinuses clear of any mucous.
 While performing yoga asanas where the head is required to be placed lower than the heart help by rushing the blood to the head region aided by gravity.
 This on its own enhances the overall health of the organs systems associated with the oral, nasal, auditory, and ophthalmic functions which are situated in the vicinity of each other.